 Jean-François de La Rocque de Roberval was a French Huguenot and the first “pirate” to threaten Cartagena de Indias (arguably Pedro de Heredia was the first pirate for raiding aboriginal tombs in Cartagena).
-Roberval was a personal friend of King Francis I (the two fought together during the the Italian Wars) and a corsair for the French crown; in the hispanic world he was know as Roberto Baal.
+Roberval was a personal friend of King Francis I (the two fought together during the the Italian Wars) and a corsair for the French crown; in the Hispanic world he was known as Roberto Baal.

 By 1543, Roberval was angry because his friend, Jacques Cartier, was successful in discovering and exploring the St. Lawerence and Maritime provinces in Canada; this was an expedition that Roberval was supposed to lead but he was delayed in Spain and arrived in North America a year too late.

 Roberval had borrowed heavily to fund the Canadian expedition and was facing forfeiture of his lands in Spain.
 He partnered with fellow corsair, Pierre de Bidoux Sieur de Lartigue, to pirate in the Caribbean and find a source of revenue that would help him clear his debts.

 They both knew Cartagena was an unprotected port and on one evening during celebrations in 1544, Roberval attacked the unarmed city and in return received 200k ducats if he promised to go away without doing any damage.
 This is the equivalent of 30-million dollars in today’s money.

 Francis I died in 1547.
 His beloved Huguenot pirate Roberval was assassinated in 1560 in Paris.

 Catherine de Medici’s Pirates (1559)